https://lgpress.clemson.edu

 Most (93%) samples of the gummy stem blight fungus collected in 2019 and 2021 from watermelon crops in South Carolina are moderately resistant to tebuconazole, the active ingredient in Monsoon, Folicur, and other products.
 Only 3% of the samples were sensitive, and 4% were highly resistant.
 The frequency of moderately resistant isolates on the seven farms sampled ranged from 69% to 100%.

 Moderately resistant isolates were only 70% controlled by tebuconazole in greenhouse tests.
 This means when tebuconazole is sprayed, 30% of the treated foliage will likely develop gummy stem blight.
-Widespread resistance is why the number of tebuconazole sprays is limited to one at the beginning of the season in the 2022 update.
+Widespread resistance is why the number of tebuconazole sprays is limited to one at the beginning of the season.
 Continued use of tebuconazole will shift the resistance to highly resistant, which means percent control is reduced to approximately 45%.

 Do not increase the rate of tebuconazole as a way to continue using this inexpensive fungicide.
-Excess rates could lead to unlawful residues on fruit, phytotoxicity, and will shift the population to highly resistant.
+Excess rates could lead to unlawful residues on fruit and phytotoxicity and will shift the population to highly resistant.

 Table 1.
 Fungicide guide for watermelon.